 The H.U.
 Group strives for two-way communication with stakeholders through active disclosure of information on environmental management and dialogue with stakeholders.

-- October 2020: Disclosed TCFD (*3) recommended items and risk / opportunity response status
+We have been disclosed TCFD recommended items and risk / opportunity response status since October 2020.

 Response to items for disclosure recommended by the TCFD

 |Governance The organization’s governance around climate-related risks and opportunities||